Dr Simon Peplow

 I have made various contributions to the BBC News website, BBC Radio Bristol, BBC Somerset, BBC Radio Gloucestershire, BBC Wiltshire, and pieces for The Conversation, Bristol Post, Western Morning News, History Workshop Online, The History of Parliament, Politics Home, and other media outlets related to my research and its contemporary significance.
 I have been involved with the GW4 Modern British Politics and Political History research group, and have presented my research to Home Office civil servants following an invitation by History & Policy.

-- 2018 onwards: Senior Teaching Fellow in 20th Century British History, University of Warwick
+- 2018-2021: Senior Teaching Fellow in 20th Century British History, University of Warwick

-- 2016-2018: Lecturer in History (Education and Scholarship), University of Exeter
+- 2016-2018: Lecturer in History, University of Exeter

 - 2011-2016: Postgraduate Teaching Assistant, University of Exeter

 - 2010-2011: MA Political Culture in Modern Britain, Aberystwyth University